digst/cloud/design.md

 When SIT identifies a failing service an incident is created.
 First efforts are made to restart services and identify underlaying problems.
 SIT can not be expected to have knowledge about the internal workings of applications, and if first efforts does not bring services up, the service provider is involved.
 The SLA includes specific reaction times and escalation criteria.

-SIT does not support the deployment of new releases outside normal business hours (except of cause in the process of resolving incidents).
+SIT does not support the deployment of new releases outside normal business hours (except in the process of resolving incidents).

 **[24/7 services]** Platform Consumers wanting to host 24/7 application must provide resources to collaborate with the Platform Provider on solutions to incidents.